Hind Kabawat

-Hind Aboud Kabawat (هند قبوات; born 1974) is a Syrian-Canadian politician, researcher, international counsel and activist who is currently serving as minister of social and labour affairs in the Syrian transitional government since 2025.
+Hind Aboud Kabawat (هند قبوات; born 1974) is a Syrian-Canadian politician who is currently the minister of social and labour affairs in the Syrian transitional government since 2025.

-She previously served as Director of Interfaith Peacebuilding at George Mason University's Center for World Religions, Diplomacy, and Conflict Resolution and deputy head of the Syrian Negotiation Commission's Geneva Office.
+Kabawat was previously Director of Interfaith Peacebuilding at George Mason University's Center for World Religions, Diplomacy, and Conflict Resolution.
+During the Syrian civil war, she was active in the opposition and served as deputy head of the Syrian Negotiation Commission's Geneva Office.
 After the fall of the Assad regime, she was appointed by the presidency of Syria as a member of the Preparatory Committee for the Syrian National Dialogue Conference in February 2025.

 Early life and education

 Kabawat was born in India and grew up in London and Egypt.
 She attended school at a Christian convent in Damascus and then at the Lycée Francais Charles de Gaulle in London.

 Kabawat has a BA in Economics from Damascus University, and a law degree from Beirut Arab University.
 She holds an MA in International Relations from Fletcher School at Tufts University of Law and Diplomacy, and certificates in Conflict Resolution and Strategy Leadership from the University of Toronto and in Negotiation from Harvard University.